-There are many file formats that Windows 10 can read and exFat is one of them.
-So if you are wondering if Windows 10 can read exFAT, the answer is Yes!
+There are many file formats that Windows 11/10 can read, and exFat is one of them.
+So, if you wonder if Windows 11/10 can read exFAT, the answer is Yes!
 But why does it matter?
-The point is that Windows 10 usually formats using NTFS and macOS uses the HFS+ file system.
-While NTFS might be readable in macOS, and HFS+ on Windows 10, you cannot write anything when it comes to cross-platform.
+The point is that Windows 11/10 usually formats using NTFS, and macOS uses the HFS+ file system.
+While NTFS might be readable in macOS, and HFS+ on Windows, you cannot write anything when it comes to cross-platform.
 They are Read-only.

 Format Hard Drive in exFAT for both Mac & Windows PC